 The fifth step is the place assignment.
 The number of places in the school is limited.
 Admission may depend on the number of places available.
 In the Collège the Anglophone Section has a quota of 50 places per year group, in the other schools this number varies year on year.

-In Collège, sixième candidates will normally know during the first half of June if their request has been successful and cinquièmes, quatrièmes and troisièmes towards the end of June.
-Parents will be informed directly by the Inspection or via the Section.
-The secretaries of the collège will make contact with the successful candidates to invite them to fill in a dossier d’inscription.
+- In Collège, sixième candidates will normally know during the first half of June at the latest if their request has been successful.
+Parents will be informed directly by the Inspection Académique.
+Cinquièmes, quatrièmes and troisièmes will be informed by the middle of May by the Section.
+Successful candidates will be invited to fill in a dossier d’inscription.

-In Lycée, the number of places in Seconde will be known towards the beginning of June and in Primière during the second half of June.
-Seconde parents will receive notification directly from the Académique de Créteil requesting to accept the offered place by reponding to the Lycée François 1er.
+- In Lycée, the number of places in Seconde will be known towards the beginning of June and in Première during the second half of June.
+Seconde parents will receive notification directly from the Académie de Créteil requesting to accept the offered place by responding to the Lycée François 1er.
 Première candidates will be informed by email by the Section.
-They will be invited to fill in a dossier d’inscription at the Lycée.
+Candidates will be invited to fill in a dossier d’inscription at the Lycée.

 The sixth step is the place acceptance.
 Parents are requested to pay the 250€ non-refundable initial enrolment fee to accept the place that their child has been offered.

 The seventh step is the signing of the enrolment agreement.
 This contract between the new student’s parents and the Section stipulates the fee structure and rules and provides the Section with the necessary information to prepare the tuition invoice for the new school year.